pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_objects.md

 ```

+---

 ### Manage channel memberships

-Sets and removes memberships for a UUID in a single request.
+Sets and removes memberships for a UUID in one request.

 #### Method(s)

+To `Manage Memberships` you can use the following method(s) in the Objective-C SDK:

 ```
 `1- (void)manageMembershipsWithRequest:(PNManageMembershipsRequest *)request